dotnet/docs-maui/docs/get-started/installation.md

 To build .NET MAUI apps for iOS or macOS, you'll also need:

 - A Mac that is compatible with the latest version of Xcode.
 For more information, see Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
-- The latest version of [Xcode](https://developer.apple.com/xcode).
+- The latest version of [Xcode](https://developer.apple.com/xcode) 13.
+Xcode 14 support will appear in a future release.
+For more information, see [Xcode 14.0 Support](https://github.com/xamarin/xamarin-macios/issues/15954).
-- An Apple ID.
-If you don't have an Apple ID already, you can create a new one at [Apple ID](https://appleid.apple.com).
+- An [Apple ID](https://appleid.apple.com/account) and paid [Apple Developer Program](https://developer.apple.com/programs) enrollment.
 An Apple ID is required to deploy apps to devices, and to submit apps to the Apple Store.

 ## Installation